Bradford: Geology

 The underlying geology of the city is primarily carboniferous sandstones.
 These vary in quality from rough rock to fine, honey-coloured stone of building quality.
 Access to this material has had a pronounced effect on the architecture of the city.
-The city also lies within the north western parts of the Yorkshire Coalfield, which is mostly composed of carboniferous coal measures.
-The coal measures stimulated early urban development, in the modern day, geological extraction of minerals is heavily reduced in terms of scale.
+Bradford lies within the north western parts of the Yorkshire Coalfield, which is mostly composed of carboniferous coal measures.
+The coal measures stimulated early urban development.
+Today, geological extraction of minerals is heavily reduced in terms of scale.

 Climate

 As with the vast majority of the UK, Bradford experiences a maritime climate (Köppen: Cfb), with limited seasonal temperature ranges, and generally moderate rainfall throughout the year.
 Records have been collected since 1908 from the Met Office's weather station at Lister Park, a short distance north of the city centre.
 This constitutes one of the nation's longest unbroken records of daily data.
 The full record can be found on the council's website.